Empathy for the user

 Without research, content designers can’t create user-centric content.
 The content would merely run on assumptions, not data.
 Content designers need to conduct research to align information to user needs and business goals.
 This is what makes content delightful to the user and valuable to the business.

 A content designer can conduct all forms of research to collect qualitative and quantitative data.
 This could be anything from desktop research to 1:1 interviews.
 To conduct effective research, a content designer needs to know how to use the right tools to not only collect data but to evaluate it.
 Robust planning sets up successful research.

-Content designers must be comfortable with:
+Content designers must be comfortable with research

-• designing and planning research
+Designing and planning research

-• running research and testing
+Running research activities and testing content

-• analysing the data that comes out of the research.
+Analysing the data that comes out of the research.

-Research is a helpful first step towards user-centric content.
 Next, content designers must synthesise the data to be able to extract the insights.

 Data analysis could include: